Centre (ice hockey): On the half boards

 Some centres will play the half boards.
 This position is especially important to a centre on some powerplay sets.
 Again it gives the centre a clear view of the ice surface and many different options.
 From here he may choose to pass back to a defenceman on the point, go down the boards to a winger behind the net, or drive the net itself hoping to draw defenders to him.
 The disadvantage of this position is that it is easily defended, and the centre generally does not have much time to survey the ice looking for an open teammate.

 On the powerplay

 Powerplay sets are also quite varied, so the centre's role can range a lot.
-Many times though the centre will choose to operate in the slot area or on the half boards.
 The half board position here is made easier to play because the centre has more time to look over the ice surface, and is not pressured by the defenders as much.
-Again the centre's role is to move the offence through himself/herself looking for passing lanes to open players or roving the slot area looking for deflections and rebounds.